PennLINC/qsirecon/docs/input_data.rst

 =================================

 To use minimally preprocessed dMRI data from HCP-YA specify ``--input-type hcpya``.
-The included FNIRT transforms are usable directly.
+Note that the transforms to/from MNI space are not able to be used at this time.
 Please note that if you have the HCPYA dataset from datalad (https://github.com/datalad-datasets/human-connectome-project-openaccess) then you should ``datalad get`` relevant subject data before running QSIRecon, and be mindful about how you mount the directory in Docker/Apptainer.